 According to the research of Russian geologists, these emissions came to the surface of the planet on the territory of Eastern Siberia near the Putorana Plateau and Norilsk.
 In these places, the powerful magma effusions took place 252 million years ago.

-As James Muirhead said, today most of the scientists are convinced that these magma effusions caused the extinctions of the animals.
+As James Muirhead said, today most of the scientists are convinced that these magma effusions caused the extinction of the animals.
 However, the concrete mechanism of infliction upon the climate and ecosystem was a mystery until now.
 The reason is simple: the geologists did not have any data about the age of these volcanic rocks.
 Therefore, the experts did not know whether these effusions began before the mass extinction, along with it or after the event.

 Hit of the past

-James Muirhead and his colleagues solved this mystery and found the trigger of Permian–Triassic extinction event.
+James Muirhead and his colleagues solved this mystery and found the trigger of the Permian–Triassic extinction event.
 They carried the excavations on the territory of Tunguska River, where the volcanic rocks are located.

 The scientists collected the samples of the rock types and measured the proportions of the lead and uranium isotopes.
 Such a way they found out the way and time when magma effusions came on the surface.
 It turned out that this event took place 252 million years ago.
 By the way, there were two different eruptions.